hvsharma63/BeesWebMo-QMS/admin/ReadMe.txt

 ###Changes to be done

-1. Index page should not be opened until there's an entry of user in database for the first time.
+1. Index page should not be opened until there's an entry of user in database for the first time.-Done
 2. Fix the issue of changing theme, and blinking of it in uncertain times.

 Department Changes to be done..